taccho18/c8y-docs/content/users-guide/device-management-bundle/connecting-devices.md

 * Creation date
 * Tenant from which the device was registered

-The devices may have one of the following status:
+The devices may have one of the following statuses:

 * **Waiting for connection** - The device has been registered but no device with the specified ID has tried to connect.
 * **Pending acceptance** - There is communication from a device with the specified ID, but the user doing the registration must still explicitly accept it so that the credentials are sent to the device.